How To Grow Dryland Corn With Less Than 10 Inches Annual Precipitation

 How Labor Intensive is Planting Hopi Corn?

 Traditional Hopi farming relies on manual "labor intensive" methods, and we have tried different planting methods to increase yield and decrease resources and manual labor needed to grow Hopi corn.
 A tractor can be used for clearing, spreading fertilizer, tilling in fertilizer, making a trench to plant, and backfilling.
 Without specialized tractor equipment, deep planting and thinning must be done manually.
 For manual planting, we use a drill with a garden augur, and it significantly reduces the time and effort needed to plant.
 Also, planting manually in hills farther apart requires about the same effort (bending down and digging) per hill as planting hills close together and may improve per hill yield.
 Planting multiple seeds in hills ensures some will emerge in each location and requires less effort than planting individually.
+Excluding field preparation, it take about 20 man hours to plant an acre of Hopi Corn using 6' x 6' hill spacing with a drill and augur attachment (2025 results).

 What are the Benefits of Planting Corn in Hills?